illiaruban/zoo-game/README.md

-# Zoo Manager (WIP)
+# Zoo Manager

 Manage a virtual zoo as a **player** or **admin**: buy and sell animals, build domains (habitats), purchase food, and tune game data.
 This is a Java console project currently under active development.

-> **Status:** 🚧 Work in progress — core Player actions are partially implemented.
+> **Status:** Work in progress — core Player actions are partially implemented.
 Upcoming: Unit Tests, MySQL persistence.

 ---